 Program: History of Science

-Fields of Study: United States, Modern Science (Biology, Psychology), Philosophy
+Fields of Study: United States, Modern Science (Biology, Psychology)

 Advisor: Daniel T. Rodgers

 I work on the history of science in the United States (and, to some extent, Great Britain) in the nineteenth and twentieth centuries.
-Specifically, I focus on how developments in the life and human sciences overlapped with trends in philosophy and social thought in the decades around 1900.
+Specifically, I focus on how theories and practices in the life and human sciences were brought to bear on social issues in the decades around 1900.
 I maintain particular interests in evolutionary biology, psychology, and American pragmatism.

-Henry M. Cowles, "A Victorian Extinction: Alfred Newton and the Evolution of Animal Protection," The British Journal for the History of Science (forthcoming in print, 2013)
+Henry M. Cowles, "A Victorian Extinction: Alfred Newton and the Evolution of Animal Protection," The British Journal for the History of Science 46:4 (December 2013), pp. 695-714